weleoka/Lab2/sql_container/Load_SQL_Server.md

 ```

 Now you need to add rows to the test data.
+Review the test_data_2.sql to see how to write an SQL Query, which displays a given student record.
+Then execute your own SQL Query, which displays only your student record and grade.
 So edit the new test_data_2.sql test data with the editor, "Nano".

 ```bash